 - Display the first passage on the projector or document camera and read the title of the passage.

 - Have students predict what this passage will be about.

 - Tell the students that you are going to look over the questions before reading the passage.

 - Let students know that there are some key words that can help identify a question as a "right there" question that they can find the answer to in the text or a "thinking" question in which they will have to infer an answer.

-- Tell students that "right there" questions may begin with a phrase such as "in the passage", "according to the text" or "in paragraph __".
-For these questions we are going to draw an eyeball beside them to remind us we can look for the answer right in the text.
+- Tell students that "right there" questions may begin with a phrase such as "in the passage," "according to the text," or "in the paragraph. " For these questions, they are going to draw an eyeball beside them to remind us we can look for the answer right in the text.

 - Go over each question and have students draw the eyeball or brain based on the kind of question asked.

 - Next, read the passage out loud to the students stopping to review any unfamiliar words or concepts.

 - After the reading, have students turn back to the questions.

 - Guide students through the first half of the questions in the following manner.
 For "right there" questions, have students choose a color and underline the question in that color.
 Then, have them flip back to the passage and find the answer.
 They will use the same colored pencil to underline the answer in the passage.
 For "thinking" questions, talk the students through the overall text ideas and their own prior knowledge to select the best answer choice.

 - Ask students to work together with a partner to color-code the rest of the questions.